-Type of Grant

-Discretionary grant of Performance Units ("Performance RSUs").
+Type of Grant Discretionary grant of Performance Units ("Performance RSUs").
 This is a one-time, discretionary grant to reward you for your continued contribution to the success of Vera Bradley.

-Number of Performance
+Number of Performance RSUs [Insert XX]

-[Insert XX]

-Date of Grant of Award
+Date of Grant of Award [Insert XX]

-[Insert XX]

-Performance Period

-[Insert XX]
+Performance Period [Insert XX]

-Earning of Performance RSUs
+Earning of Performance

 The Performance RSUs will be divided into three equal tranches of 1/3 each (each a separate "Tranche") of the total Award and allocated to each of the three fiscal years of the Company ending during the Performance Period, with each such fiscal year being considered a performance year ("Performance Year").
 Importantly, each Tranche of Performance RSUs must be "earned" and "vested" before it will be settled in the form of Shares of the Company.
-Except as otherwise provided herein, (i) each Tranche of Performance RSUs will be deemed earned only if the Earnings Per Share (as defined in the FY17 Restricted Stock Unit/Performance Unit Terms and Conditions) of the Company for the applicable Performance Year meets or exceeds the threshold level established by the Compensation Committee for such Performance Year, and (ii) each Tranche of Performance RSUs will be deemed vested only if you are continuously employed with the Company throughout the Performance Period.
+Except as otherwise provided herein, (i) each Tranche of Performance RSUs will be deemed earned only if the Earnings Per Share (as defined in the [Insert XX] Restricted Stock Unit/Performance Unit Terms and Conditions) of the Company for the applicable Performance Year, and (ii) each Tranche of Performance RSUs will be deemed vested only if you are continuously employed with the Company throughout the Performance RSUs will be deemed vested only if you are continuously employed with the Company throughout the Performance Period.